arvvoid/plugin.video.hbogoeu/.github/ISSUE_TEMPLATE/bug_report.md

 [First of all thanks for making the effort to report an issue, reporting issues is critical to improve the project quality] [Please include a link to your full debug log.
 Follow these instructions https://kodi.wiki/view/Log_file/Easy]

-[Please note, bug reports without full logs will most likley not be taken into consideration]
+[Please note, bug reports without full logs will be marked as ignored rules and ignored untill a log is provided]

 **Screenshots**
 If applicable, add screenshots to help explain your problem.